gjwgit/rattleng/assets/markdown/forest.md

 R's
 [randomForest](https://www.rdocumentation.org/packages/randomForest)
-package is used to build our Random Forests.
+package is used to build Random Forests.